EdoardoTorrini/mmr-kria-os/README.md

  3. Install extra dependencies by running: `sudo apt install < apt_dependencies.txt`
  4. Edit `DL_DIR`, `SSTATE_DIR`, `TMPDIR`, `HDF_PATH` in _local.conf_ if necessary.
 These parameters will allow you to place _downloads_, _sstate_ and _tmp_ dirs in a folder different from _build_ (the default one)
  5. Source BitBake environment: `source setupsdk`
- 6. Build as much recipes as possible with: `bitbake -k kria-image-full-cmdline`
+ 6. Build as much recipes as possible with: `bitbake -k kria-image-mmr`
  7. Fix failed recipes

 ## Convention-over-configuration